 6 Wildlife Facts for World Wetlands Day

 Forty-four years ago on February 2, 1971, on the Caspian Sea, a group of forward-thinking world leaders gathered to set-forth a framework for international cooperation to conserve the world’s wetlands.
 This day, World Wetlands Day, is a significant reminder of the boundless value of wetlands.
 In fact, globally, wetlands are considered the most biologically diverse ecosystems.
-Despite these unique features, the Clean Water Act, which is the chief defense for wetland conservation, has had many of its most critical protections for wetlands dismantled since the law’s inception.The Environmental Protection Agency (EPA) proposed protections to restore laws making wetlands less vulnerable to destruction and pollution.
-However, the proposed rule must survive the new congress to be implemented.
-Support for wetland protection is essential for ensuring these ecosystems are protected today and for future generations.
+Despite these unique features, the current leadership at the Environmental Protection Agency (EPA), Department of Agriculture, and too many members of Congress seem hell-bent on undermining the Clean Water Act, which is the chief defense for wetland conservation.

 These six facts about wildlife and wetlands will hopefully reinvigorate passion for the habitat that provides us with so many benefits.
 Protections are a cheap and easy gift after learning about the many presents that wetlands provide all of us throughout the country.

 1. Up to 1/2 of North American bird species nest or feed in wetlands.

 Wetlands provide a valuable habitat for birds.
 Like the American avocet featured here on the Sand Lake Wetland Management, wetlands are essential for the prosperity of birds.

 2. More than 1/3 of endangered species rely directly, or indirectly, on wetlands for survival.

 The Florida manatee is one of the many endangered species reliant on the protection of wetlands.
 Manatee populations have plummeted in part due to the destruction of wetland habitats for residential developments, because the spring-fed rivers that provide their habitats depend on healthy rivers.